iotaledger/bee/bee-node/README.md

 # Using Docker

-We also provide a `Dockerfile` that allows you to quickly depoly a Bee node.
+We also provide a `Dockerfile` that allows you to quickly deploy a Bee node.

 ## Prerequisites